pwdo/FFC7-Main-Site/masterclass/index.md

 ### Programme

-The Masterclass will start at 10:00 am.
+October 23 reminders: the Masterclass will start at 10:00 am.
 Further details will be posted shortly.